aman1578/Flight_data_analysis/README.md

 jupyter notebook
 Open the flight_data_analysis.ipynb file and execute the cells.
 # Usage
-Place the flight_price.xlsx file in the project directory.
+Place flight_price.xlsx in the directory and run the notebook to preprocess the data and perform EDA with visualizations
-Open the Jupyter Notebook (flight_data_analysis.ipynb) and run the cells sequentially to:
-Load and preprocess the data.
-Perform EDA with visualizations.
-Encode categorical variables for further analysis.
 # Results
 EDA Insights: Jet Airways has the highest flight count (3,849), followed by IndiGo (2,053) and Air India (1,752).
 Price Statistics: The average flight price is approximately ₹9,087, with a minimum of ₹1,759 and a maximum of ₹79,512.